AnesBendimerad/EPCIS-Events-Generator-Based-On-OpenTTD/README.md

 name_of_executable -g path_of_saved_game -v null:ticks=number_of_iterations
 ```
 The parameters are:
 - name_of_executable: the name of the executable.
-For example, it is "openttd.exe" for windows
+For example, the name is "openttd.exe" for windows
 - path_of_saved_game: the file path of the game that we want to launch.
 - number_of_iterations: the number of iterations the game will execute.